nchristie/robogo/docs/write_up/project_report_text.md

 In this project minimax is implemented in the file `games/minimax.py`.
 The core elements in this file are a base class called `MinimaxNode` and the algorithm itself, which is a free function called `minimax_with_alpha_beta_pruning_algorithm`.
 The code in this file is agnostic to which game is being played, and although it is used in Robogo in order to play this variation of Go, it could equally be used for any adversarial two-player pure logic game, such as Chess.

 #### MinimaxNode
-In earlier iterations of the code, MinimaxNode featured member variables to allow a tree to be built for future inspection such as score for that node and an array of its children, which in turn were also MinimaxNodes.
-It also had method called `get_optimal_move` (Christie, 2022) which was used on the penultimate nodes in order to determine which terminal node would be selected.
+In earlier iterations of the code, MinimaxNode featured member variables to allow a tree to be built for future inspection such as score for that node and an array of its children, which in turn were also MinimaxNodes, see commit with hash beginning ef2090 for details (Christie, 2022).
+It also had method called `get_optimal_move` which was used on the penultimate nodes in order to determine which terminal node would be selected.
 The method looped over the leaves of the penultimate node, and selects the one with the best score for the player, so if it's the minimiser this is the score which is worst for the opponent, and if it's the maximiser it's the score which is best for itself.

-**Code snippet of the get_optimal_move method**
+**Code snippet of the get_optimal_move method** << ADD TO APPENDIX
 ```
 def get_optimal_move(self):
     # output is Node